RAF Wrexham: Second World War

 As the entire area was on a plateau, the field was largely dry, unlike RAF Sealand and RAF Hawarden, both reclaimed from the River Dee.
 This dryness encouraged visits from several training squadrons, such as Supermarine Spitfires from RAF Ternhill.
 After the initial breakout of the War, No. 5 Service Flying Training School RAF used the ground as a relief strip, and in 1940, three grass runways of approximately 550-660 yards existed.
 The wet conditions of surrounding airfields usually caused training groups to send planes to Wrexham, which had no air traffic control, which caused several incidents.

 The main period of construction at the site took place between December 1940 and June 1941, which often saw floodlit operations during the dark winter.
 The airfield was upgraded with hardened concrete runways and appropriate lighting for them, with defence against any possible ground invasion provided by the ring of defences surrounding the nearby Royal Ordnance Factory.
 The Airfield was primarily built to house a night fighter squadron for the air defence of Liverpool and Manchester, and in 1941, No. 96 Squadron RAF, a night fighter squadron, was moved to Wrexham from RAF Cranage.
 In 1944 it was occupied by RAF.
 21 Grp.
 AFU.

 It was also home to No. 285 Squadron, which provided Target tug aircraft for training exercises, starting with Bristol Blenheims, Lockheed Hudsons and Westland Lysanders, later replaced with Boulton Paul Defiants and Miles Martinets.
 After moving through a number of Headquarters, this squadron was disbanded 26 June 1945.

 To the West, on Esclusham Mountain, a decoy airfield existed.
 This was only in operation from 1941 to 1943, however the mountain was bombed several times by incendiary bombers during the war, causing mountain fires.
 The waves of bombing were caused by a single bomber jettisoning its bombs after missing the Monsanto Chemical Works in nearby Cefn Mawr, followed by several targeted raids against the ensuing fire, with Luftwaffe crew believing the fires to be from a burning Liverpool.

+The following units were here at some point: